Finding out she has the BRCA gene mutation has and will change Gaby's life forever. But she's thankful for the knowledge that could save her life.

 I've been advised to have a double mastectomy by the time I am 30.
 I'd like to have it before I have children so that I'm fully recovered.
 I will, when my family is complete, have surgery to remove both my ovaries and fallopian tubes by the time I am 35.
 Together with the mastectomy this will bring the risk of developing breast and or ovarian cancer down to the national average.

 It's scary knowing what I have to do to my body but watching my mother suffer going through chemotherapy and seeing how hard she is finding battling this horrible disease, preventative surgery is the right option for me.
-I am so thankful to my husband Adam, he loves me no matter what.

 It was upsetting for me that I found out who my true friends were throughout this tough time in my life but I am so truly grateful for everyone who has been there for me.